samrenfrew/biggamehunters/README.md

 ## Building the site

-There are some gulp tasks set up to help building the site.
-Firstly, ensure you have created a new branch in git to work on, and make sure you have pulled the latest version from master.
-During dev, you can use
+All changes should be made within the 'dev' folder.
+Create a new branch within git, and make sure you have pulled the latest version

+There are some gulp tasks set up to help building the site - use
 ```
 gulp watch
 ```